-It never made sense that USD LIBOR Rate reset at 11 AM London Time (5:00 AM New York Time) when most USD banks aren’t funding themselves yet.
+It never made sense that the USD LIBOR Rate reset at 11 AM London Time (5:00 AM New York Time) when most USD banks aren’t funding themselves yet.
 Even in calm markets, this process created issues in cross-currency swaps.

 The LIBOR Rate and The Credit Crisis

-During the 2007-2008, credit this time lag became particularly visible.
-There were plenty of other problems to focus on during the credit crisis.
-But at least the other manipulations put a magnifying glass on the USD LIBOR Reset Rate issue.
+During 2007-2008, the lag became particularly visible.
+There were plenty of other problems to focus on during the credit crisis, and these other manipulations put a magnifying glass on the USD LIBOR Reset Rate issue.
 After interim changes, we can look forward to permanent changes.

-But the Asian Markets and European Markets had the same type of manipulation. the Basis swaps, the swaps between two floating rates: i.e., Pay 3-month EUR and Receive 3-month JPY was also impacted and out of whack.
+The Asian and European markets experienced the same type of manipulation.
+Basis swaps (the swaps between two floating rates, i.e., pay 3-month EUR and receive 3-month JPY) were also impacted and out of whack.

 LIBOR Rate Changes For Now

 - ICE will administer the process of setting the LIBOR Reset Rates, and Thomson Reuters is responsible for data collection.

-- LIBOR Rate observations will be actual transactions downloaded from the Swap Execution Facilities (SEF)
+- LIBOR Rate observations will consist of actual transactions downloaded from the Swap Execution Facilities (SEF).